ekatzenstein/create-react-app-fullstack/README.md

 npm i -g create-react-app-fullstack
 ```
 ## Getting Started
-Start by creating your database with PostgreSQL if it doesn't already exist (you can do this after running 'fullstack' as well):
+This is designed for groud up full-stack development.
+Start by creating your database with PostgreSQL (you can do this after running 'fullstack' as well):
 ```
 create db <my-app>
 ```